Learning Disability Today

 Researchers surveyed 58 staff, who had recently completed an accredited PBS programme, and asked them to rate the impact of Covid?19 on factors related to PBS.
 It found that the negative aspects commonly related to restricted activities and social contact of the person being supported.
 The positive aspects reflected staff creativity in finding solutions and the positive use of the extra time they spent with those they supported.

-What is Positive Behaviour Support?
+What is Positive Behavioural Support?

-In the past few years Positive Behaviour Support in the UK has developed from a process implemented by a very small but committed group of people to a movement which is now embedded in government policy.
+In the past few years Positive Behavioural Support in the UK has developed from a process implemented by a very small but committed group of people to a movement which is now embedded in government policy.
 It is an understanding of the behaviour of an individual based on an assessment of the social and physical environment in which the behaviour happens.

 It also includes the views of the individual and everyone involved, and uses this understanding to develop support that improves the quality of live for the person and others who are involved with them.